Utah Tech University

 Conductor Participant

-Those who choose this option, and are selected, will conduct members of the UT Symphonic Band and/or other participants, and will be learning personally from Wesley Broadnax and Jason Missal while on the podium.
+Those who choose this option, and are selected, will conduct members of the UT Symphonic Band and/or other participants, and will be learning personally from Don Schofield and Adele Demi while on the podium.
 Your session will be recorded and sent digitally to you.
 Those who wish to conduct should indicate this on the registration form.
 Conductors may choose one selection from the repertoire list below.
-Conductors will be selected on a “first-come-first-serve” basis and will be notified of their status in mid-October.
+Conductors will be selected on a “first-come-first-serve” basis and will be notified of their status in early – October.
 They will also be able to attend dinner and the UT Symphonic Band performance.

 Observer Participant: